Anastasia1302/TrainingModel/Assignmnet.md

 ```

 I set parallel clusters and I proceed to the model training by Random Forest Method.
-I use this methode becuase it yields small out of smapel error.
+I use this method because it yields small out of sample error.

 ```
 # set parallel